 By Mir Iqbal Ahmad

-—The writer is a social activist
+—The author is a social and political activist.